 The Common Name MUST match the server's URL, otherwise errors will be displayed in the browser.

-If you would like to use SHA256withRSA, please use the appropriate Signature Algorithm, and refer to: Default SSL ciphers too weak
+If you would like to use SHA256withRSA, please use the appropriate Signature Algorithm, and refer to: Security tools report the default SSL Ciphers are too weak

 - Choose an alias for the certificate - for example jira.